BigThunderSR/homeassistant-addons-onstar2mqtt/README.md

 ## Add-ons

 This repository contains the following add-ons
 ###
 - [OnStar2MQTT for Vehicle 1 Using BigThunderSR/onstar2mqtt Build](./onstar2mqtt-bigthundersr-vehicle1)

 - [OnStar2MQTT for Vehicle 2 Using BigThunderSR/onstar2mqtt Build](./onstar2mqtt-bigthundersr-vehicle2)

   Which have these new commands not available in the OG build of onstar2mqtt:
   - `alertFlash`
   - `alertHonk`

+As well as some additional customizations such as log colorization which are also not available in the OG build.

 If you prefer to use the OG build of onstar2mqtt 😎

 - [OnStar2MQTT for Vehicle 1 Using michaelwoods/onstar2mqtt Build](./onstar2mqtt-michaelwoods-vehicle1)

 - [OnStar2MQTT for Vehicle 2 Using michaelwoods/onstar2mqtt Build](./onstar2mqtt-michaelwoods-vehicle2)